June 2, 2019 Fly-In Charity Breakfast at Stratford airport was a most enjoyable event

 Detail of small plane at Stratford airport.
 Jaan Pill photo

 You could walk literally for kilometre after kilometre along the shore in those days and encounter nary a trace of civilization.
 All you saw was the shore, the water, and the edge of a rain forest.
-A message appeared to come through to me, from somewhere way up high (I used to get such insights from time to time, in the hippie days), that commanded me: “Let this image be seared in your memory.
+A thought occurred to me: “Let this image be seared in your memory.
 Carry it with you forever.
 This was what the entire globe was like, not that long ago.
 Remember this moment always.”

 Which I have done.